Jamie Faselt

 Katie Deuel

-As Senior Director of Conservation, Katie works across our diverse programs to ensure they are strategic, effective, inclusive, connected and supported.
+As Chief Program Officer, Katie works across our diverse programs to ensure they are strategic, effective, inclusive, connected and supported.
 She has been a leader in biodiversity and large landscape conservation, nature-based education, and building sustainable, circular economies, as well as working extensively as a facilitator and mediator in complex systems.
-At the center of
+At the center of her

 Kathy Perkes